2021 Late Model Rules

 F. Upper A-frame cross shaft may be steel or aluminum.

-G. Rubber bushings may be replaced with metal but cannot be offset.
+G. Upper / lower a-frame rubber bushings may be replaced with metal but cannot be offset.

 H. The spring buckets in the lower A-frame must be round magnetic steel and must not exceed a maximum 6-1/2 inches in diameter.
 The distance from the center of the spring bucket to the center of the ball joint must be eight (8) inches plus or minus (+/-) 1/4 inches and must be the same on left and right sides.
 A spring seat (helix) must be bolted securely in place.